 Nature of the Contract The Wholesale Portfolio leases its Hope, Nelson based land to Waimea Estates (Nelson) Limited (WENL), a related party to Booster, who utilises it for the production of grapes for its wine making business.
 Parties PT (Booster Investments) Nominees Limited (Lessor) Waimea Estates (Nelson) Limited (Lessee) Related Parties Waimea Estates (Nelson) Limited (WENL) is a wholly owned subsidiary of the Booster Wine Group Limited Partnership (BWG).
-BWG is 94.23% owned by Booster Tahi Limited Partnership (BTLP).
+BWG is 96.64% owned by Booster Tahi Limited Partnership (BTLP).
 BTLP is managed by Booster Funds Management Limited (BFML).
 Both BFML and BIML (the Manager of this Fund and the Wholesale Portfolio) are 100% owned by Booster Financial Services Limited (BFS).
-Due to the nature of the relationship between the parties, the arrangements are entered in to on an arm's length commercial basis.
-Land Lansdowne Vineyard, Lansdown Road, Appleby 288 Ranzau Road, Hope, Nelson 57 Appleby Highway, Hope, Nelson 148 Main Road, East Hope, Nelson Productive block of 416 Main Road, East Hope, Nelson Term 20 years Commencement Date 1 August 2017 Expiry Date 31 July 2037 Annual Rent \$909,170 plus GST per annum.
+The arrangements are entered in to on an arm's length commercial basis.
+Land Lansdowne Vineyard, Lansdowne Road, Appleby 288 Ranzau Road, Hope, Nelson 57 Appleby Highway, Hope, Nelson 148 Main Road, East Hope, Nelson Productive block of 416 Main Road, East Hope, Nelson Term 20 years Commencement Date 1 August 2017 Expiry Date 31 July 2037 Annual Rent \$944,576 plus GST per annum.
 Rent Reviews CPI Rent Review - CPI adjustment on every anniversary of the Commencement Date (except the Market Rent Review Dates).
 Market Rent Review - every fifth anniversary of the Commencement Date.
 Outgoings All usual outgoings are recoverable from the lessee in addition to the rent.
 Guarantor None.
 Other Key Terms Right of first refusal - the Lessee has a right of first refusal over any part of the Land for a period of three months following the expiry of the lease agreement.
 A force majeure event occurs where the vineyard is destroyed or partially destroyed and impacts the productivity of the vineyard.
 In this circumstance, the Lessor pays to reinstate the vineyard, or if uneconomic to do so may terminate the lease, and rent is reduced accordingly in the intervening period.